Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 Nelson: That was my first encounter with Japan, I thought it was very interesting.
 So, I decided to go back, finish my studies and come back to Japan.

-I studied a little bit of Japanese and got the offer in 2017 and then came back to Japan.
+I studied a bit of Japanese, got an offer in 2017, and then returned to Japan.

 I stayed in Japan until 2019, and in September 2019, my company sent me on an expat program to Switzerland.
 I worked there for almost 2 years, and then when the program finished, I came back to Japan again and have been working here since then, that is, since 2021.